Accessory Dwelling Units

 If the LOT is not served by public water and sewer, is a shared well allowed, and can a new or expanded septic system be built?

 Yes, that's a lot to think about, but we have decades of experience navigating the ever-changing regulations!
 A good first step is to get in touch with your local planning/zoning/permit office and have an initial conversation about what you have in mind to do and whether they think it will be allowed.
-Why not bring a Backyard Home flyer or two to the meeting to use as an example?
+Why not bring a Compact Home Plans flyer or two to the meeting to use as examples of what you have in mind to build?

 If things go well, the next step is often to line up a local civil engineer to prepare a site plan that works with the house plan(s) you have in mind.
-If you are located in Maryland or Delaware, that could be Steve here at Backyard Home.
-You might also ask Steve to customize the architectural plans or hire an architect if have particular needs.
+If you are located in Maryland or Delaware, that could be Steve here at Compact Home Plans.
+You might also ask Steve to prepare the architectural plans, or there are no hard feelings if you decide to hire another architect if have particular needs.
 We can suggest several that we work with regularly.

-Believe it or not, every single plan posted on this website can be permitted under certain circumstance within my home county as either an ADU or as a primary dwelling.
-I’m happy to help you look into what you can build on your lot, whether it’s in Maryland or anywhere else.
+Believe it or not, every single plan posted on this website can be permitted under certain circumstance within my home county, either as an ADU or as a primary dwelling.
+I’m happy to help you look into what you can build on your lot, whether it’s in near my home base or not.
 So have fun browsing the Plans page and happy house daydreaming!